-3. Autoimmune disease: Tetramers are used to examine autoreactive CD4+ T cells in type 1 diabetes and multiple sclerosis.
+Tetramers are used to examine autoreactive CD4+ T cells in type 1 diabetes, multiple sclerosis and systemic lupus erythematosus.
 Experiments are designed to determine the molecular mechanisms of HLA and autoimmune disease association.
 HLA that are linked to disease susceptibility or disease protection have been identified.
 Contrasting the behavior of T cells restricted by susceptible and protective HLA alleles should provide insights into disease mechanisms and suggest strategies for intervention.

-4. Allergy: Tetramers are being applied to examine CD4+ T cell responses to environmental allergens such as dust mites and pollens, and food allergens such as peanut and milk, in non-allergic and allergic subjects.
+Tetramers are being applied to examine CD4+ T cell responses to environmental allergens such as dust mites, cat dander, pollens and food allergens such as peanut, tree nuts, milk and egg in non-allergic and allergic subjects.
 Allergen specific T cell responses are also being monitored during the course of immunotherapy.
 These studies should aid our understanding of the early stages of allergy development and suggest new strategies for therapy.
+New technology platforms, such as CyTOF and Fluidigm C1, are being used in some of these studies.

-5. Infectious pathogens: Tetramers present a novel approach to study T cell responses against pathogens such as seasonal and avian influenza, Dengue, West Niles virus, Japanese Encephalitis virus, Yellow Fever virus and Mycobacterium tuberculosis.
+Tetramers present a novel approach to study T cell responses against pathogens such as seasonal and avian influenza, human rhinovirus, Japanese Encephalitis virus and Yellow Fever virus.
 Research participants that are exposed to these organisms by either infection or vaccination are recruited.
 Studies are carried out to characterize antigen specific T cell responses and to dissect the underlying mechanism for the development of long lasting protective immune responses.